Parent and Carer Information

 We all love to hear positive feedback - so please do not hesitate to pass on occasions when you are happy or impressed with our school.
 Similarly, we also want to hear when things haven't gone as planned, or of you wish to make a complaint.
 It is always best to approach your child's class teacher, or Mr. Dent, first to discuss your issue, but should you wish to move the complaint to a more formal process, please see our Trust Complaints Policy, here.

-It's important you know what your little one has each day for lunch, so our termly menu is linked below.
+We are so excited to have launched our new school dinner system 'School Grid'.
+Families can log onto the website and choose their menu choices.
 All meals are free for children in reception, year 1 and year 2.
 If you have any worries about your child's eating - please do get in touch.
 We work hard to ensure that children who are 'fussy eaters' become braver and more adventurous over the year - it's a key aim of our reception year!

 We take feedback seriously - and regularly seek the views of our

 parents and carers.
-Below, is a link to our latest questionnaire
+Below, are links to our latest questionnaire

 Opposite is a graphical representation of all of the words that families